Vector-Valued Gossip over $w$-Holonomic Networks: Introduction

 To understand the phenomenon described in the first question, we introduce a concept which we call {\em $w$-holonomy} of a set of stochastic matrices.
 This concept helps us describe the set of stochastic matrices that possess finite orbit sets when acting on some vectors.
 Such matrices are the ones enabling the appearance of holonomy groups in gossip processes.

-For the second question, we introduce the so-called derived graph of the communication graph $G$ for the weight vector $w$, which we denote by $D_G(w)$.
-Infinite exhaustive closed walks in the derived graph will correspond to {\em allowable sequences} of updates in the gossip process.
+For the second question, we introduce the so-called derived graph of the (communication) graph $G$ for the weight vector $w$, which we denote by $D_G(w)$.
+Infinite exhaustive walks in the derived graph {(which visits every node in the graph infinitely often)} will correspond to {\em allowable sequences} of updates in the gossip process.
 These updates can be implemented in a decentralized manner, and yield a process which converges to a finite limit set.

 For the third question, the presence of zeros and ones in the update matrices can significantly impact the consensus weights in our analysis.
 In particular, they can lead to some agents not contributing to the consensus value average and to the appearance of permutation matrices as update matrices.
 In fact, even when none of the update matrices are permutation matrices, their product within the gossip iteration can result in a permutation matrix (as will be illustrated later).
-This fact greatly complicates the analysis, and is at the root of the existence of finite limit sets.
+This fact greatly complicates the analysis and is at the root of the existence of finite limit sets.

+{ We summarize our main contributions as follows: \begin{itemize} \item We provide conditions for the convergence of a non-homogeneous Markov process in the presence of absorbing states and non-trivial holonomy. \item We prove that the corresponding infinite product of stochastic matrices, whose order is given by the allowable sequences, converges to a finite limit set. \item We explicitly characterize the elements of this limit set.
+Our results show that the elements in the limit set can be relabeled as a block diagonal matrix, with each block either having identical rows or being a permutation block. \end{itemize}

+These findings are closely related to the concept of {\em multiple consensus} in the literature.
+Specifically, when there exists a fixed partition of the components of the vector states such that consensus occurs for each subvector corresponding to this partition, the process is said to exhibit {\em multiple consensus} (or class-ergodicity)~\cite{bolouki2015consensus,bolouki2013ergodicity,touri2012approximations} and the elements of this partition are referred to as a {\em consensus clusters}.
+In our results, each element in the limit set exhibits {\em multiple consensus} and the corresponding consensus clusters can be determined by the method we have described.}

 The paper is organized as follows: We provide a brief review of the relevant literature on distributed control and weighted average consensus in the following paragraph.
 We then describe the notations and conventions used in the paper at the end of this section.
 In Section~\ref{sec:prelim}, we provide a precise formulation of the problem solved in this paper.
 The notion of holonomy and the main results of the paper are presented in Section~\ref{sec:main_resutls}.
 The proof of the main theorem is provided in Section~\ref{sec:proof} along with some auxiliary results.
 A summary of the results of the paper and outlook for future research are provided in Section~\ref{sec:conclusion}.